ovh/docs/pages/web_cloud/web_hosting/mainwp_general/guide.en-gb.md

 - Professional: premium extensions developed by MainWP
 - .Org: free extensions developed by a third-party publisher

-Before you can install an extension, go to [MainWP](https://mainwp.com/my-account/) to create your account.
+Before you can install an extension, go to [MainWP.com](https://mainwp.com/my-account/) to create your account.

 #### Order an extension

-Once you have created your MainWP account, go to the MainWP [extensions](https://mainwp.com/mainwp-extensions/) section .
+Once you have created your MainWP account, go to the [MainWP.com extensions section](https://mainwp.com/mainwp-extensions/).
 For our example, we choose the free UpdraftPlus extension.
 Click the UpdraftPlus extension.

 ![mainWP](images/updraftPlus_card.png){.thumbnail}